jreisinger/docs/data/notes/k8s/volumes.md

 # Persistent Volumes

 Data stored on a Volume persist a Pod restart.
-If you want to persist data even over node and cluster lifetime, like in a database, use Persistent Volumes.
+If you want to persist data even over node and cluster lifetime, like in a database, use Persistent Volumes (PV).
+The PVC abstracts the underlying implementation details of a PV.
+A PV can be provisioned statically by creating an object or dynamically by a provisioner assingned to a storage class.

 ![130926316-1297169b-5d44-442d-a03d-2bcec8468042](https://user-images.githubusercontent.com/1047259/176382749-e72a804f-c3a9-4e05-924b-fcca190e0c84.png)

 ```
-# NOTE: You don't need to create a PV, at least on a kind cluster.
+# NOTE: on a kind cluster you don't need to create a PV object manually.
 apiVersion: v1
 kind: PersistentVolume
 metadata: